 After choosing another available schema and specifying the new table name, with a click on the Preview button, the following Preview tabs will be populated with information:

 - Generated script

 The preview tab displays a SQL script that will be executed in order to rename the selected table.
 It can be opened in a new query window by selecting the Open button, ready for editing or executing via SQL Server Management Studio:

 The Warnings tab

 Second in order, the Warnings tab, will provide warnings, for example, in case the rename process cannot be completed without a table rebuild.
 Such scenarios are very rare and complicated to demonstrate, but the Safe rename feature is aware of them and will raise a warning if this is the case.

 This tab summarizes the generated SQL script in a tree-like form by showing actions in the order they will be performed.
 Please note that the action sequence is specifically generated in such a way as to prevent any dependency problems:

 The Dependencies tab

-As we can see, the Safe rename feature provides a detailed preview in several categories of what’s affected and how an object rename process will be executed.
-These can be further analyzed, or you can simply and safely rename the object by selecting the Rename button
+As it can be seen, the Safe rename feature provides a detailed preview in several categories of what’s affected and how an object rename process will be executed.
+These can be further analyzed, or simply and safely rename the object with a click on the Execute (F5) button.